-prepare a guest room for me (ULT)
+prepare a guest room for me (ULT) you to prepare to receive me into your home (UST)

 The word translated guest room refers to any hospitality that is provided for a guest.
 So the kind of space is unspecified.
 Alternate translation: "also prepare a place in your house for me."